solid/web-access-control-spec/README.md

 Specialised systems may use these RDF metadata statements to perform relevant caching operations on individiual authorization resources.

+While `dc:issued` and `dc:modified` can be set automatically, setting `dc:valid` requires a commitment from the author of the authorization that it will not change before the indicated time.
+Developers of applications that provides ACL editing are encouraged to help users set this sensibly, and to warn users that some systems may not update their ACL, and therefore yield unexpected results.

 ### HTTP caching implementation

 Systems should use these times if available to manage ACL caches.
 If